Newsletter 16: Sunday 19 April 2026

 On the Saturday 16th of May, after doing his first Taruna Waldorf Teacher Training Course,

-Matthew Frear will also do a presentation for the End of his first year of the Speech and Drama Training.
+Matthew Frear will also make a presentation for the End of his first year of the Speech and Drama Training.

 You are warmly invited to this event, at 3:30 pm, at the Rudolf Steiner Centre, Hastings.
 DETAILS